 The Master's degree programme History of Global Markets is devoted to exploring questions of globally integrated markets from a historical perspective.
 Capital, labour, knowledge: factors of production are increasingly allocated competitively and across national borders.
 Firms and consumers find themselves interlinked through a growing network of global markets.
 Where did these developments originate, and how can they be understood?
 This degree programme imparts the analytical skills of economic and social history, and combines them with building a profile either in economics, business studies, or the social sciences and history.
 Our focus is on the global economy, business history, and the history of consumption.

 The master has a European multiple degree option called "Global Markets, Local Creativities" (GLOCAL).
-Students can choose this option and gain a joint degree of three renowned universities or study the master's degree programme History of Global Markets completely in Goettingen - and complete it with a Master of Arts degree.
+Students can choose this option and gain multiple degree diplomas/parchments - one from each Consortium partner - or study the master's degree programme History of Global Markets completely in Göttingen and complete it with a Master of Arts degree.

 GLOCAL is a two-year Master's programme that leverages the complementary expertise, resources and networks of Economic and Social History, Business, History and Economics within four major European universities to provide a profoundly interdisciplinary programme and international learning experience.
 The following universities are involved in the programme: Glasgow (UK), Barcelona (Spain), Rotterdam (The Netherlands), Uppsala (Sweden), Bogotá (Colombia) und Kyoto (Japan).
 For further information please see: www.globallocal-erasmusmundus.eu

 The objective of the master's degree programme is the systematic, in-depth study of the subject of economic and social history.
 The curriculum consists of a "convergence area" (18 credits), a "compulsory area" of economic and social history (30 credits), an "elective area history of global markets" (12 credits) and, finally, a "profile area" (30 credits).
 In addition, students have to write a master's thesis within a period of 20 weeks.
 The written master's thesis (30 credits) is prepared by participating in a project seminar (6 credits, part of the compulsory area).